amazingtensor/journalmining/README.md

 ## Directory
 .                           # Top level project folder.
 You are here.
-├── journalmining                   # Main site app
-└── README.md               # Instructions and info are on this README.
+├── journalmining           # Main site app that with server settings and main routes └── README.md               # Instructions and info are on this README.

 ## Instructions for getting started